-We’ve already shown you a few of the things we did for the party: the jellyfish banner, the party favor nets and the oh-so-amazing oyster cake.
+We've already shown you a few of the things we did for the party: the jellyfish banner, the fishing net party favors and the oh-so-amazing oyster cake.
 Let me now show you how all of those elements came together in an underwater adventure party that even Ariel would have coveted.

-Let’s take a closer look at what’s on the table.
-First, I found some inexpensive, glass fish bowls and filled them with blue Jell-o and sea critter gummi candy.
-One tip here — make the Jell-o out of half blue and half clear so that it isn’t too dark.
-The first time I did it with all blue, you couldn’t even see the animals floating inside!
+One of the snacks I placed on the table was mini fish bowls.
+I found some inexpensive, glass fish bowls at the dollar store and filled them with blue Jell-O and gummy fish.
+(One tip here — make the Jell-O out of half blue and half clear so that it isn't too dark.
+The first time I did it with all blue, you couldn't even see the animals floating inside.)

 Chica made dolphin cupcake picks with her Silhouette SD when she made the jellyfish banner (download her .studio file to make your own).
 We simply taped two dolphin shapes together with a toothpick in the middle.
 Easy as pie!